Generation & Spatial Topology Screening

 Why It Matters Commercially

-Layout decisions strongly influence downstream cost and feasibility.
+Layout decisions strongly influence CAPEX, installation strategy, and system feasibility.

 • Reduces uncertainty in early-stage layout decisions